|

 TRAINS IN ITALY

-service, called Ferrovie dello Stato (FS), operates many
+The rail service, called Ferrovie dello Stato (FS),

-different types of train.
-The fastest, most comfortable service
+operates many different types of train.
+The fastest, most

-is the costly Eurostar, also called Pendolino.
-Seat reservations
+comfortable service is the costly Eurostar, also called

-a small amount extra.
-It's worth paying in order to guarantee
+extra.
+It's worth paying in order to guarantee a seat.
+On

 aren't possible.

-your ticket directly inside any train station in Italy, Also
+You can buy your ticket directly inside any train station

-it is possibile to buy tickets from the automatic machines inside
+in Italy, Also it is possibile to buy tickets from the

 Remenber that in Italy you must always validate your ticket